SevenShepherd/SevenShepherd.github.io/_posts/2022-10-05-revelation-1.markdown

 With our newfound understanding of the underlying meaning of the word Revelation, we can conclude that The Book of Revelation is about the unveiling of our great God and Savior Jesus Christ (2Pe 1:1; Tit 2:13).
 This unveiling takes place at the rapture (Re 4:1), as well as at the hour of His return to the earth when every eye shall see Him (Re 1:7).

 Jesus is simultaneously the One revealed and the Revealer.
-The Father gives this Revelation (the unveiled truth) to Jesus (Mt 11:27; Re 5:7).
+God The Father gives this Revelation (the unveiled truth) to Jesus (Mt 11:27; Re 5:7).
 This truth was then sent by Jesus to John (Re 10:9) through His angel to show His slaves in the Churches what will happen soon (Re 1:1), because the time is near (Re 1:3).
 This certainly pictures the present hour when signs pointing to Jesus' return are beginning to appear with alarming frequency.

 The Book of Revelation is a study of signs.
 From the sign of the Holy Spirit presented as seven spirits Re 1:4, to the sign of the seven golden lampstands and the seven stars in Re 1:20.
 Thus, through signs, we come to an understanding of this gloriously revealed portion of Scripture.
 In the epilogue, John, unlike Daniel, is told not to seal his prophecy (Re 22:10; cf. Dan.
 12:4).
 John’s visions are important for his first-century readers as well as for later generations of believers.